akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 gcloud builds submit . --tag ${TARGET_GCR_IMAGE}:latest
 ```

-*Note: this command will replace the default image to the image with Java and Python.
-It is needed to run multi-language templates.*

 #### Template Parameters

 To deploy the pipeline, you should refer to the template file and pass the